mylesmaxie0/mylesmaxie0/README.md

 ## About Me

-> 🎓 I'm a Computing student at West Georgia University with a strong passion for Information Technology and IT Security.
+> 🎓 I'm a Computing Major at West Georgia University with a strong passion for Information Technology and IT Security.
 I thrive on solving complex challenges and am dedicated to expanding my expertise in the field.

 > ### Certifications